Plan for wellbeing

 Although your organisation may not talk about “wellbeing”, for so very many not-for-profit organisations, your core business is improving lives through supporting people.
 This is wellbeing in action – whether through pastoral care in churches or providing fulfilling volunteering opportunities in arts and heritage organisations.

-Here are a few things to consider if you want to start thinking about how your organisation helps improve wellbeing and improve your chances of attracting funding:
+Here are a few things to consider if you want to start thinking about how your organisation helps improve wellbeing, improve your chances of attracting funding and develop your plan for wellbeing:

 1. Recognise how your organisation/project already supports wellbeing.
 Using the 5 factors of wellbeing – Connect, Be active, Take notice, Learn, Give (developed by the New Economics Foundation) – can help you analyse how what you do enhances wellbeing.